csardas/VarSelect/docs/index.md

 # Examples
+The following examples present some common scenario to start with.

-## Examples 1 samples from a family
+## Examples 1 - samples of a family study

-In this example, we use variants from chromosome 22 of family NA12878,NA12891,NA12892 as an example for family-based analysis.
+In this example, the variants of the chromosome 22 of a family trio, including NA12878, NA12891, NA12892 are demonstrated as an example for family-based analysis.

-All required files are stored in directory varselect/examples/example1/ :
+All required files are stored in directory "varselect/examples/example1/" :

-* NA12878_chr22.vcf.gz  : Variant calls from chromosome 22 of these genomes.
+* NA12878_chr22.vcf.gz
 * NA12891_chr22.vcf.gz
 * NA12892_chr22.vcf.gz
 * example1.txt : A comma separated file that describe the relationship between sample and corresponding VCF file.
-* example1.ped : A tab separated file that describe the relationship between each sample, the sex of samples and the affected status of samples.
-In this example, we assign NA12878 as an affected sample to simulate family case with disease unaffected parents and a disease affected child.
+* example1.ped : A tab separated file that describes the pedigree information of this family, including the gender and the disease status.
+In this example, we assume NA12878 is a sick child while NA12891 and NA12892 are unaffected parents.

-There are six mandatory columns in ped file:  FamilyID, SampleID, PaternalSampleID, MaternalSampleID, Sex and Phenotype (affected status).
 For detail of ped format, please check the page (http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped)

-User can start to run example of VarSelect by following command:
+To start the analysis, please type in following command:

 ```
 varselect.pl annotate -v example1.txt -p example1.ped -m family
 ```

-VarSelect uses timestamp of job submit as  job id (ex: 20170105162548).
-Directory VarSelectAnalysisResult_20170105162548/ will be created when VarSelect starts running.
-Log files and intermediate results will be stored in this directory.
+VarSelect records the timestamp as job id when analysis is submitted (ex: 20170105162548).
+Directory “VarSelectAnalysisResult_20170105162548/” is created when VarSelect begins.
+Log files and intermediate results are stored in this directory.

-After the process of VarSelect, file example1_varselect.db will be created at current directory.
-User can use gemini commands to query the database for further analysis.
+When the primary analysis is finished, example1_varselect.db is generated.
+User can type in the gemini commands to query the database for further analysis.

-Please check which column is in the variants table first.

 ```
 gemini db_info example1_varselect.db |grep '^variants'
 ```

-In family mode, there are five specific columns come with your job id: is_AR_20170105162548 , is_CH_20170105162548, is_DR_20170105162548, is_TH_20170105162548 and  is_XL_20170105162548 which represent that the variant is presented in following genetic inheritance models: autosomal recessive, compound heterozygotes, de novo recessive, two hit and X-linked respectively.
+Through the family workflow, five specific columns come with your job id: is_AR_20170105162548 , is_CH_20170105162548, is_DR_20170105162548, is_TH_20170105162548 and is_XL_20170105162548 corresponding the following genetic models: autosomal recessive, compound heterozygosity, de novo recessive, two-hit recessive and X-linked recessive, respectively.

-You can run following command to filer out which variant fit the compound heterozygotes  model.
+The following command extracts the variants following compound heterozygosity inheritance with the information of chromosome, position, ref allele, alt allele, gene and genotype of all sample

 ```
 gemini query --header